kefahi/json_schema.cr/README.md

 # json_schema

-A implementation of attempt of json schema in Crystal.
+An attempt to implement json schema in Crystal.

 Work in progress but could be a useful start